Get help today 888-341-7785 or sign up for 24/7 text support.

 Does Aetna in FL Cover Mental Health & Dual Diagnosis Treatment?

-Because mental health and behavioral health services are considered EHBs under the ACA, your Aetna Florida plan must provide some level of coverage for mental health and dual diagnosis treatment.9 A dual diagnosis treatment refers to treating a patient who has a diagnosis of two or more co-occurring disorders.12 And, a co-occurring disorder refers to a patient that has both substance use and mental health disorder simultaneously.12
+Dual diagnosis treatment may be covered by your Aetna health plan if it is considered medically-necessary treatment.9 A dual diagnosis treatment refers to treating a patient who has a diagnosis of two or more co-occurring disorders.12 And, a co-occurring disorder refers to a patient that has both substance use and mental health disorder simultaneously.12

 Co-occurring disorders are common, and researchers believe that 50% of those with a mental health condition or substance use disorder will experience the other at some point in their life.12 A dual diagnosis or co-occurring disorder treatment typically involves treating each condition at the same time, as each condition could exacerbate the other (e.g., substance use, attention-deficit/hyperactivity disorder (ADHD), depression, anxiety, etc.).12

-Which Rehab Centers In Florida Take Aetna Insurance?
+Which Addiction Rehab Centers In Florida Take Aetna Insurance?

 AAC has rehab facilities around the country, including two that are in Florida, that provide drug and alcohol addiction treatment.
 Though AAC works with a variety of insurance companies, including Aetna, it’s best to check before entering treatment to see whether any of the facilities below are in-network providers under your Aetna Florida plan.